wttech/bobcat/docs/_docs/modules/core/cookies.md

 ## Overview
 You might run into situation where you need to provide a cookie(s) for particular domain(s) before your tests start, e.g. when setting up a cookie to bypass a firewall.

-Bobcat provides a mechanism that allows to do that.
+Bobcat provides a mechanism that allows that.

 ## Defining your cookies

-The cookies should be kept in the `cookies.yaml` file under `src/test/resources/`.
+The cookies definitions should be kept under `/cookies` folder under `src/test/resources/`.
+By default, Bobcat will look for `cookies.yaml` file.

+You can create and manage multiple files (e.g. for different domains) and switch between them by setting the `cookies.file` System property.
+{: .notice--info}

-The file should have following structure:
+The file should have the following structure:

 ```yaml
 cookies: